CELtd/mechafil-server/README.md

 ```

 The compose file mounts the `shared_cache` volume at `/data/shared-cache` so both services read/write the same DiskCache directory.

+You can keep `api` running continuously (leave `docker-compose up api` attached or add `-d`) or treat it as on-demand infrastructure: stop it when idle and start it only when you need to serve traffic.
+Every time the container boots it loads the latest snapshot from the mounted volume before answering requests.

 ### Fly.io Deployment